yousefalatari/ma1sd/docs/features/authentication.md

 - Install the [password provider](https://github.com/kamax-io/matrix-synapse-rest-auth)
 - Edit your **synapse** configuration:
   - As described by the auth module documentation
-  - Set `endpoint` to `http://mxisdAddress:8090` - Replace `mxisdAddress` by an IP/host name that provides a direct connection to mxisd.
+  - Set `endpoint` to `http://ma1sdAddress:8090` - Replace `ma1sdAddress` by an IP/host name that provides a direct
+  connection to ma1sd.
   This **MUST NOT** be a public address, and SHOULD NOT go through a reverse proxy.
 - Restart synapse

-### mxisd
+### ma1sd
 - Configure and enable at least one [Identity store](../stores/README.md)
-- Restart mxisd
+- Restart ma1sd

 ### Validate
 Login on the Homeserver using credentials present in one of your Identity stores.